 find method.
 (Don’t bother, it’s just another way to say

-GET list in feathers.js).
+send HTTP GET to /swap in feathers.js).
 When

 request success or